anikdey96/Event-Reminder/README.md

 # Event-Reminder
- This is a project named event reminder app which can add, delete & update events with corresponding time & date.
+ This project named event reminder app which can add, delete & update events with corresponding time & date.